ufechner7/ufechner7.github.io/index.md

 ## Julia
 [Julia](https://julialang.org/) is the most beautiful programming language ever, as easy as Python and as fast as C.

-In this blog I want to share some of my experiances in solving technical problems with Julia.
+In this blog I want to share some of my experiences in solving technical problems with Julia.

 ## About myself